 We love African food and, in this article, we’re going to talk about some of our favourite cookbooks for making wonderful homecooked African meals.
 This is, by no means, a list that covers the full extent of African cuisine.
 It merely stands as an introduction to African food and a jumping-off point for your own African cooking adventures.

 We love using Sous Chef for buying our cooking ingredients.
-From staples like noodles and rice, to harder to find specialties.
+From staples like noodles and rice, to harder to find specialities.
 You can find everything you need here.
 We can also offer ten pounds off your first purchase with this link.

 This wonderfully illustrated book is a great example of what can be written when cooking is treated as the art form that we know it can be.
 North African food often includes a huge and varied selection of delicious, rich stews and soups — along with truly spicy dishes.